GP-Stanley/tech264_python/learning_python/APIs/api_research.md

 ## Explain HTTP response structure using the diagram provided, or your own.
 An HTTP response typically consists of:
-* `Status Line`: Contains the HTTP version, status code (e.g., 200 OK), and status message.
+* `Status Line`: Contains the HTTP version (being used), status code (response code) (e.g., 200 OK), and status message.
-* `Headers`: Provide additional information about the response (e.g., content type, content length).
+* `Headers`: Provide additional information about the response in key:value pairs (e.g., content type, content length).
-* `Body`: Contains the data returned by the server.
+* `Body`: Contains the data returned by the server: text, JSON, XML.

 ![http_response_structure](../../images/img_1.png)

-## What are the 5 HTTP verbs and what do they do?
+## What are the 5 HTTP verbs/methods and what do they do?
-* `GET` → Retrieves data from the server.
+* `GET` → Retrieves data from the server. (read request)
+  * Example: A client requests a list of users from a server: URL: `GET /users`

-* `POST` → Sends data to the server to create a new resource.
+* `POST` → Sends data to the server to create a new resource. (create)
+  * Example: A client submits a new user to be added to the server: URL: `/users: Data`: `{ "name": "John", "email": "john@example.com" }`

-* `PUT` → Updates an existing resource with new data.
+* `PUT` → Updates an existing resource with new data. (give the complete info for new record/ replacement of record)
+  * Example: A client updates the information of an existing user.
+URL: `PUT /users/1 : Data`: `{ "name": "John Doe", "email": "john.doe@example.com" }` Function: Replaces the entire user record with new data.

-* `PATCH` → Partially updates an existing recourse.
+* `PATCH` → Partially updates an existing recourse. (modify particular information in record)
+  * Example: A client updates only the email of an existing user.
+URL: `PATCH /users/1`Data: `{ "email": "john.newemail@example.com" }` Function: Partially updates the user’s email without modifying other data.

-* `DELETE` → Deletes an existing resource.
+* `DELETE` → Deletes an existing resource. (delete data)
+  * Example: A client deletes a user from the server.
+URL: `DELETE /users/1` Function: Removes the user with ID 1 from the server.

 ## What is statelessness?
 Show examples of “stateless” and stateful http requests.
 `Statelessness`: each request from a client to server must contain all the information needed to understand and process the request.
 The server does not store any state about the client session.